Reading Time: 6 minutes

 Keep the window glass tracks properly lubricated as well to keep the glass moving smoothly.
 The tracks at the front and rear of the window’s sides are most in need of your attention.
 If the glass somehow gets stuck, it won’t be long before the regulator stops functioning well.

 Remember not to force your vehicle’s windows up or down by hand.
 This can damage the window regulator.
-If it becomes necessary to do this to keep your vehicle’s windows up, it likely means something’s already wrong with the regulator.
+Of course, if the regulator is working right, you won’t be able to do this anyway, so there’s that.

 Tips for How To Replace a Window Regulator